kLabUM/rrcf/paper/paper.md

 $\ell-$dimensional point (e.g. for a shingle of length 4, the sampled point at time $t$ will be $[x_{t-3}, \ x_{t-2}, \ x_{t-1}, \ x_t]^T$).
 We apply both
 Isolation Forest and RRCF with a forest size of 100 trees, and a tree size of 256 points.
-From Figure 2, it can be seen that RRCF better detects the onset of the anomaly.
+From Figure 2, it can be seen that RRCF performs better than Isolation Forest at detecting the onset of the anomaly.

 ![Figure 2: Detecting event onset using Isolation Forest (center) and RRCF (bottom).](figure_2.png)